Head to head

 How you build it

-Describe what you want in plain language — Knolo configures assistants, agents, minds, and integrations for you.
-No nodes, no code, no setup.
+Describe what you want in plain language.
+Knolo configures assistants, agents, Minds, triggers, and integrations for you.
+No nodes, no code, no local setup.

-Connect Slack and data sources; ask Adapt to build dashboards, reports, or apps for you.
+Connect Slack and data sources, then ask Adapt to build dashboards, reports, or apps.
 Adapt writes code in a sandbox to do the work.

 Genuinely no-code experience

-No-code for end-users in Slack.
-Under the hood, Adapt writes and runs code in a sandbox — opaque to users but happening on your behalf.
+No-code for chat users.
+Under the hood, Adapt writes and runs code in a sandbox on your behalf; setup still requires Slack app install and data-source connection.

 Knowledge that persists across runs